the karen dale story

 The Karen Dale Foundation was founded in memory of my sister, Karen Dionne “Dale” Burkett.
 Her friends and colleagues knew her as Karen but our family called her Dale.
 She passed away at the St. Ann’s Bay Hospital in St. Ann, Jamaica, on September 7, 2017, at the age of 48, after a few months of doctors trying to control the frequent seizures she was having and trying to figure out the cause.
-The summer of 2017 was a very tough period for our family and continues to be so even a year later.
+The summer of 2017 was a very tough period for our family and continues to be so even years later.

 During this journey it became apparent to me that there is a serious lack of resources in Jamaica's healthcare system and, specifically from my experience, in the parish of St. Ann at the St. Ann's Bay Hospital.
 Each time my sister needed a CT Scan, she had to be transported to a private Imaging Center in the neighboring town of Ocho Rios (about 20 minutes way) because the hospital does not have a CT Scanner.
 At one point the doctors determined that she needed to have an MRI done.
 The hospital does not have an MRI machine and the closest Imaging Center with an MRI machine is in Montego Bay which is about 2 hours away.
 Once she was stable enough to travel it took 3 attempts to get her to Montego Bay because each time there was an issue with the hospital’s ambulances and we finally had to pay for a private ambulance through the Red Cross.
 There was also a need for a Ventilator which the hospital did not have and she had to do without it.
 This is just what we experienced and the more people I share this story with, the more I hear about similar experiences at different Public Hospitals in Jamaica and other Caribbean Islands.